Say My Name: "Jaw-tee, Ker-bee"

 Food is a central part of all cultural imagination, and even more so for diasporic people.
 The simultaneous ambivalence yet symbolic value of food, as well as its universal need across temporal, geographic, and cultural boundaries, makes it an intriguing marker for, social, economic, ethnic, class, religious and other identity signifiers.
 Food becomes an important identity marker for diasporans moving to a new domicile in Britain or the North America.

-I am also interested in how different representations of food culture using Western narrative conventions chosen by diasporic Desi writers provide insights both into the development of the transnational narrative and the complex nature of the diasporic Desi experience.
+My thesis is interested in how different food tropes provide insights both into the development of the transnational narrative and the complex nature of the diasporic Desi experience.
 This work is interdisciplinary in its approach, employing post-colonial social and literary theory, such as Edward Said’s Orientalism (1978), Homi K. Bhaba’s The Location of Culture (1994) and Anita Mannur’s Culinary Fictions (2009) as well as more socio-anthropological theory like Claude Fischler’s Theory of Incorporation (1988).

 Before embarking on this research project for my PhD, I completed my BA(Hons) in English Literature at Royal Holloway, and a Masters by Research thesis on the figure of the "Female Freak" in 20th Century North American, Female authored ficiton.

 I am intrigued by anything food-studies!
 I am particularly interested in the intersection of foodways and cultural imaginations in modern food writing and literature.
 I am interested in theories of Orientalisms, food theory and socio-anthropological approaches to literature, including globalisation.
 My wider research interests include diasporic literature - particularly that of South Asia, Feminism, and the development of online food-trend culture.